Back to: SQL Server Tutorial For Beginners and Professionals

 Encryption and Schema Binding Option in SQL Server Functions

 If you want to encrypt the text of a Function then you need to use the With Encryption Option which is provided by the SQL Server while creating the Function.
-Once we create the function using the “With Encryption” option then we cannot view the text of the function using the sp_helptext system stored procedure.
+Once you create the function using the “With Encryption” option then we cannot view the text of the function using the sp_helptext system stored procedure.
 If we try to view the text using the sp_helptext system stored procedure, then we will get a message stating ‘the text for the object is encrypted’.

 Let us understand the use of with encryption option with one example.
+We are going to use the following Employee table.

-Please use the below SQL Script to create and populate the Employee table
+Please use the below SQL Script to create and populate the Employee table with sample data

 -- Create Employee Table CREATE TABLE Employee ( ID INT PRIMARY KEY, Name VARCHAR(50), Gender VARCHAR(50), DOB DATETIME, DeptID INT ) GO -- Populate the Employee Table with test data INSERT INTO Employee VALUES(1, 'Pranaya', 'Male','1996-02-29 10:53:27.060', 1) INSERT INTO Employee VALUES(2, 'Priyanka', 'Female','1995-05-25 10:53:27.060', 2) INSERT INTO Employee VALUES(3, 'Anurag', 'Male','1995-04-19 10:53:27.060', 2) INSERT INTO Employee VALUES(4, 'Preety', 'Female','1996-03-17 10:53:27.060', 3) INSERT INTO Employee VALUES(5, 'Sambit', 'Male','1997-01-15 10:53:27.060', 1) INSERT INTO Employee VALUES(6, 'Hina', 'Female','1995-07-12 10:53:27.060', 2) GO